Schizophrenia: An Overview

 - Psychosurgery: Lobotomy, an operation used to sever certain nerve pathways in the brain, was formerly used in some patients with severe, chronic schizophrenia.
-It is now performed only under extremely rare circumstances.
+It is now called neurosurgery for mental disorders and is only performed under extremely rare circumstances.
 This is because of the serious, irreversible personality changes that the surgery may produce and the fact that far better results are generally attained from less drastic and hazardous procedures

 Are People With Schizophrenia Dangerous?